 Also, their issues may have come down to misunderstanding what was available to them and maybe their attitude when speaking to support for help.

-Secondly, the amount of pages available may not have been adequate for some people.
+Secondly, the number of pages available may not have been adequate for some people.
 It’s all open to interpretation in my mind.

-To clarify I would suggest to check out the 7-day free trial.
+To clarify I would suggest checking out the 7-day free trial.
 See what this site has to offer you and whether it can help you with your genealogy research.

-And please note if you are afraid of being charged then please cancel your trial before the 7 days has expired.
+And please note if you are afraid of being charged then please cancel your trial before the 7 days have expired.

 But do I recommend Newspapers.com?

-Yes I definitely do recommend Newspapers.com.
-These two points prove how valuable a resource that it can be to discovering your ancestors and telling their story.
+These two points prove how valuable a resource that it can be to discover your ancestors and tell their stories.